-By creating financial projections, you have the opportunity to see the potential financial impact of your ideas.
-Your financial projections (also known as your financial model) will help you understand the viability of your ideas and help investors grasp the potential ROI (return on investment) of funding you.
+By creating financial projections, you have the opportunity to see the potential financial forecast and impact of your ideas.
+Your financial projections (also known as your financial model) will help you understand the viability of your thoughts and help potential investors or lenders grasp the potential ROI (return on investment) of funding you.

-In this article we will show you how to create a financial model for your startup or growing company.
-You will learn what to include in your financial projections, why they are important and how you can create them effectively.
+This article will show you how to create the necessary financial projections for your business startup or existing business.
+You will learn what to include in your financial projections, why they are essential, and how you can create them effectively.

 What are Financial Projections?

 Your business plan’s financial projections will be the most analyzed part of your plan by investors and/or banks.
-While never a precise prediction of future performance, a good financial model outlines the core assumptions of your business and helps you and others evaluate capital requirements, risks involved and rewards that successful execution will deliver.
+While never a precise prediction of future performance, an excellent financial model outlines the core assumptions of your business and helps you and others evaluate capital requirements, risks involved, and rewards that successful execution will deliver.

-Having a strong framework in place also will help you compare your performance to projections and evaluate how your business is progressing.
-If your performance is behind your projections, you will have a framework in place to evaluate the effects of lowering costs, increasing prices or even reimagining your model.
-In the happy case that you exceed your projections, you can use your framework to plan for accelerated growth, new hires or additional expansion investments.
+Having a solid framework in place also will help you compare your performance to the financial projections and evaluate how your business is progressing.
+If your performance is behind your projections, you will have a framework in place to assess the effects of lowering costs, increasing prices, or even reimagining your model.
+In the happy case that you exceed your projections, you can use your framework to plan for accelerated growth, new hires, or additional expansion investments.

 Hence, the use of financial projections is multi-fold and crucial for the success of any business.
-Your projections should include three core financial statements – the income statement, the cash flow statement and the balance sheet.
-The next section explains each statement in detail.
+Your projections should include three core financial statements – the income statement, the cash flow statement, and the balance sheet.
+The following section explains each statement in detail.

-The income statement is also referred to as a profit & loss statement and showcases your business’s revenues and expenses for a certain time period.
+The projected income statement is also referred to as a profit and loss statement and showcases your business’s revenues and expenses for a specific period.

-Once you have calculated your gross margin, deduct items like wages, rent, marketing costs and other expenses that you plan to pay for to facilitate the operations of your business.
+Once you have calculated your gross margin, deduct items like wages, rent, marketing costs, and other expenses that you plan to pay to facilitate your business’s operations.
 The resulting total represents your projected operating income, which is a critical business metric.

-Plan to create an income statement on a monthly basis up until your projected break even, or the point at which revenues outpace total expenses and you reflect operating profit.
+Plan to create an income statement monthly until your projected break-even, or the point at which revenues outpace total expenses, and you reflect operating profit.
 From there, annual income statements will suffice.